📱

 How much does screen replacement cost for a Nintendo Switch OLED?

-Is it worth repairing my Nintendo Switch OLED?
+Is repairing my Nintendo Switch OLED worth it vs replacing it?

-Your Nintendo Switch OLED is worth approximately $289.
-A screen replacement through a third-party shop costs $89-$149 (about 41% of device value).
-This repair is likely worth it, especially if the device is otherwise in good condition.
+Your Nintendo Switch OLED is worth roughly $289.
+A shop screen replacement costs $89–$149, which is about 41% of device value.
+Repair is usually the smart call if the device is otherwise healthy and you like it.

 External Resources